 Aeropuertos VIP Club Lounge in Terminal A is not a very exciting airport lounge.
 The look is basic with black leather sofas on a pinewood floor.
 It has not been styled in any way.
 It is pretty small with large windows that face the runway.
 This is great for aviation geeks as it gives you a great view of the planes.

-The food selection is poor with a very small selection of pastries and some sandwiches and yoghurts in the fridge.
+The food selection is poor with a very small selection of pastries and some sandwiches and yogurts in the fridge.
 The sandwiches are sealed in plastic and look like cheap supermarket sandwiches.
 They are not your delicious Pret a Manger or Starbucks type sandwich, they are basic!

-There is a tea and coffee machine and there are soft drinks in the fridge with white, red and sparkling wine and friendly staff, but this is not a lounge to go to on an empty stomach and expecting dinner.
+There is a tea and coffee machine and there are soft drinks in the fridge with white, red, and sparkling wine and friendly staff, but this is not a lounge to go to on an empty stomach and expecting dinner.
 It’s only useful to have a quick drink, a small snack and to watch the planes.

 Paid entrance is possible using cash to get into this lounge, but this lounge probably isn’t worth paying for.